oliviaroy20/Paradigms-Final-Project/README.md

 # Paradigms-Final-Project
 The API is found in _restaurant_database.py and can be imported as helper functions when creating a server.
-It has get and set functions for restaurants, users, and ratings.
+It has get and set functions for restaurants, users, and ratings and a set function for filters.

 Restaurants have the following information:
 Latitude, Longitude, Address, City, State, Country, Zipcode,